GrayWolf64/logging-log4g/README.md

    lc:AddAppender(Log4g.Core.Appender.CreateConsoleAppender("CalcOutput", Log4g.Core.Layout.PatternLayout.CreateDefaultLayout("CalcLayout")))

-   --- This will create a Logger named 'Calculate' using lc and add it to ctx. local logger = Log4g.GetPkgClsFuncs("log4g-core", "Logger").create("Calculate", ctx, lc)
+   --- This will create a Logger named 'Calculate' using lc and add it to ctx. local logger = Logger.create("Calculate", ctx, lc)

    for i = 1, 100 do
       --- Do something with i, and log messages.